danfuzz/lactoserv/doc/configuration/2-common-configuration.md

 These applications and services all accept a common set of configuration options.
 In each specific case, there is a "token unit" and a "flow rate unit."
-The token unit is either a raw number or a real-world unit (as described above).
-The flow rate unit is always a real-world unit of some sort.
+These units are always each a real-world unit of some sort (as described above).

 * `flowRate` &mdash; The rate of token flow once any burst capacity is exhausted.
 The rate must be positive.